|

 Four blocks further on on the right is the well known Polana Hotel on your right.

-Beyond the Polana are the offices of the President of Mozambique, you are not allowed to photograph these buildings and if you are walking,
+Beyond the Polana are the offices of the President of Mozambique.
+You are not allowed to photograph these buildings and if you are walking,

 make sure that you are on the opposite side of the street to them.